kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 So far, we were testing on three nodes in a single Amazon availability zone - effectively, three nodes in a single datacentre.
 This isn't very useful for real resilience - the most likely cause of a network split is problems in the connections _between_ datacentres, rather than within one.
 Also network time between availability zones is always going to be significantly greater than within one zone.

 So we wanted to run MongoDB across two zones - but then there's a catch - you need an odd number of servers to have a quorum-based election, so you can be sure of a majority.
-You shouldn't just put 3 nodes in one zone and 2 in another, either - if the larger zone had a serious problem, the smaller zone could not recover on it's own - it's better to be able to survive with any single zone unavailable.
+You shouldn't just put 3 nodes in one zone and 2 in another, either - if the larger zone had a serious problem, the smaller zone could not recover on its own - it's better to be able to survive with any single zone unavailable.

 We had an extra twist on this project - at the time, Amazon only _had_ two availability zones in the UK!
 We could run servers in Ireland, but our client didn't want to store any data outside the UK.